ameenam2/ameenam2/README.md

 - 👋 Hi, I’m @ameenam2
-- 👀 I’m interested in coding.
+- 👀 I’m interested in Program Development and Data Science.
-- 🌱 I’m currently learning any programming langauage.
+- 🌱 I’m currently learning C,C++ and Swift.
 - 📫 How to reach me @ameenamohammed111@gmail.com

 <!---